 Anthropology is the study of what it means to be human, and the wealth of variation of culture and physiology that includes.
 Cultural anthropologists are primarily focused on cultural groups and cultural issues around the globe as they pertain to currently living people; as you might imagine this takes an incredibly wide range of forms.
 From studying HIV clinics in Bolivia to urban development in China to Forestry and Sustainability in the Philipines to grieving practices on Facebook, anthropologists do research anywhere humans are.
 This research is most commonly referred to as ethnographic fieldwork or sometimes ethnography for short, but an ethnography is really the written product produced documenting anthropologist’s cultural observations.
 The two most important methodological tools of ethnographic fieldwork are participant observation and ethnographic interviews.

-The exact type of hard data each anthropologists documents during this experience may vary, but one pattern repeats–tried and true.
+The exact type of hard data each anthropologists documents during this ethnographic experience may vary, but one pattern repeats–tried and true.
 This method yields incredible, invaluable insight into the culture group being studied, allowing anthropologists to properly situate other more tangible data within its cultural context.
-Additionally, it as offered anthropologists countless serendipitous opportunities for uncovering deeply insightful findings.
+Additionally, living with those we study and participating in their daily lives has offered anthropologists countless serendipitous opportunities for uncovering deeply insightful findings.
 These might come as a chance encounter, an illegal cock-fighting match, a midnight conversation, even in one case a late night police raid on the village an anthropologist was residing in (Greetz 1977; Bernard 2011).
-Sometimes such serendipitous events provide the researcher not only with an anecdotal story, which is worth more than several months of diligent pursuits of other methods.
+Such serendipitous events provide the researcher with an anecdotal stories that exemplify or illuminate key aspects of the human condition, which are frequently worth more than the several months of diligent pursuits of other methods.
 Other times such as serendipitous event is an experience that provides a unique perspective on the issue being studied, situating the researcher to have both the outsider objectivity and a momentary shared insider experience.

 It is fair to say that participant-observation isn’t entirely well-defined even by and for anthropologists who employ it.
 How do you know when you are doing participant-observation?
 How do you know you are doing it correctly?
 These questions have probably haunted anthropology graduate students since the beginning of American Anthropology.
-When anthropology first shifted from an armchair discipline to one that required going to the “field,” part of the authority of the anthropologist came from actually being there.
+Participant-Observation was invented when anthropology first shifted from an armchair discipline to one that required going to the “field.”
+Now part of the authority of the anthropologist claims comes from actually being there.
 This later came under critique, as did the anthropologist’s authority, in general, but the necessity of going to field to gain firsthand insight into a culture weathered the storm.
 In essence, participant-observation is about achieving the same type of organic first-hand exposure to a culture that language learners seek from language immersion programs.